lucianopereira86/NetCore3-Vue/README.md

 ## Conclusion

-In order to make a SPA page running along side a web API in the same solution, it was needed to make changes manually in the .Net Core project config file.
+In order to make a SPA page running along side a web API in the same project, it was needed to make changes manually in the .Net Core project config file.
 A helper class was created to manage the Vue application as well.

 ## Reference